LoyolaChicagoCS/gradhandbook/source/ms_programs.rst

 Prerequisites
 ---------------

-Many of our best students in Information Technology and Software Engineering have transitioned from other fields.
+All students need the equivalent knowledge of Comp 170: Introductory Programming and

-All students need the equivalent of Comp 170: Introductory Programming and Comp 271: Data Structures.
+Comp 271: Data Structures.
 The topics for these courses are outlined in :ref:`programming_prerequisites`.
 This knowledge is prerequisite to essentially all